vmchale/atspkg/README.md

 ### Calling Haskell from ATS

 You can see a demo [here](https://github.com/vmchale/fast-arithmetic).
-Currently, there is not generic `Storable` instance for ATS, so the process is a bit more involved than is ideal. `atspkg` has abilities similar to [hs2ats](http://hackage.haskell.org/package/hs2ats), which means that you can usually generate ATS types based on the Haskell types.
+Currently, there is not generic `Storable` instance that works with ATS, so the process is a bit more involved than is ideal. `atspkg` has abilities similar to [hs2ats](http://hackage.haskell.org/package/hs2ats), which means that you can usually generate ATS types based on the Haskell types.